LearningLocker/docs/src/http-statement-deletion.md

 HTTP/1.1 204 NO CONTENT
 ```

+The statement is deleted immediately and the 204 represents a receipt of the deletion event succeeding in the database.

 ## Batch Statement Deletion

 This endpoint allows you to send in a deletion job to be processed.
 As the filter may apply to a large amount of data, the batch delete job is split out into deleting up to 1000 records at a time, with each successive deletion triggering another deletion, until no more data matches that filter.